Investing 101: What Is Investing and Why Does It Matter?

 2. The Ability to Avoid Fees

 If you wanted a single investment that has you covered from a performance and diversity standpoint you could always go with something like a Vanguard Lifecycle fund and pay as low as 0.15% in fees and that’s it.
-On a side note, we have a list of our favorite Vanguard funds that you should probably check out if you know what’s good for you.
+On a side note, we have a list of our favorite Vanguard funds and investments for beginners that you should probably check out if you know what’s good for you.

 If you go with a financial advisor you’ll still pay the Vanguard fee and then you’ll also pay a fee to the financial advisor.
 This graph below illustrates what 1% in fees look like over the course of your lifetime.
 That’s of course if you could ever be so lucky as to escape with only 1% in fees.